platformsh/example-amphp/README.md

-# AmPHP/Aerys Websocket example for Platform.sh
+# Amp/Aerys Websocket example for Platform.sh

-This project shows how to setup a simple chat server using AmPHP and the Aerys HTTP server library on Platform.sh.
+This project shows how to setup a simple chat server using Amp and the Aerys HTTP server library on Platform.sh.
 It is very closely based on [this example](https://github.com/kelunik/demo-chat) by Niklas Keller.

 ## Starting a new project